sophiebits/blog/_posts/2020-01-01-fast-maintainable-db-patterns.md

   return { title: post.title, authorName, viewCount, funFact };
 }
 {% endhighlight %}

+Now, we first specify how to fetch the three pieces of info we need; then, we initiate and wait for the trio together.
+This will runs with the same optimal parallelism structure, but it happens automatically for us; we didn't need to write it out by hand.

 I love this code: it is more lines of code than before, but the code is less "clever" – which is a good thing.
 (You could also write this in an object-oriented fashion with a class if you prefer.)